Cyndi Lauper

 Since 1983, Lauper has released twelve studio albums and participated in many other projects.
 In 2010, Memphis Blues became Billboards most successful blues album of the year, remaining at number one on the Billboard Blues Albums chart for 13 consecutive weeks.
-In 2013, she won the Tony Award for Best Original Score for composing the Broadway musical Kinky Boots, making her the first woman to win the category by herself.
+In 2013, Lauper won the Tony Award for Best Original Score for composing the Broadway musical Kinky Boots, making her the first woman to win the category by herself.
 The musical was awarded five other Tonys, including Best Musical.
 In 2014, Lauper was awarded the Grammy Award for Best Musical Theater Album for the cast recording.
 In 2016, the West End production won the Laurence Olivier Award for Best New Musical.

 Lauper's accolades include two Grammy Awards, a Primetime Emmy Award, a Tony Award, three MTV Video Music Awards, four Billboard Music Awards, two American Music Awards and a star on the Hollywood Walk of Fame.
 She is one of the few singers to win three of the four major American entertainment awards (EGOT).
 In 2015, she was inducted into the Songwriters Hall of Fame.
-Lauper was inducted into the Rock and Roll Hall of Fame in 2025.
-Her debut studio album ranked among Rolling Stones list of the 500 Greatest Albums of All Time, while "Time After Time" was included in VH1's list of the 100 Best Songs of the Past 25 years.
-VH1 has ranked Lauper number 58 of the 100 Greatest Women of Rock & Roll.
+Lauper was inducted into the Rock and Roll Hall of Fame in November 2025.
+She's So Unusual ranked 494th among Rolling Stone's 2003 list of the 500 Greatest Albums of All Time.
+VH1 named "Time After Time" one of the best songs of the preceding 25 years, and named Lauper the 58th-greatest woman in rock and roll.